dynobase-icon

 Limitations

 Probably the biggest limitation of On-Demand Scaling is the fact that you can only go from Provisioned Capacity to On-Demand Scaling once per day.
-This is a one direction limit, so theoretically you can go from On-Demand Scaling to Provisioned Capacity as many times as you'd like.
+This is a one-direction limit, so theoretically you can go from On-Demand Scaling to Provisioned Capacity as many times as you'd like.

 Additionally, DynamoDB throughput default quotas still apply.
-By default this is, 40k read request units and 40k write request units.
-However you can easily request service a quota increase by contacting AWS support.
+By default, this is 40k read request units and 40k write request units.
+However, you can easily request a service quota increase by contacting AWS support.

 Finally, all indexes will use On-Demand Scaling as well.
-You are unable to mix and match between On-Demand Scaling and Provisioned Capacity for the table and that tables indexes.
+You are unable to mix and match between On-Demand Scaling and Provisioned Capacity for the table and that table's indexes.

 Which to use?